KevCaz/KevCaz.github.io/content/econotes/2020/biogeonet/index.md

 and so, in various programming languages, there are specific operators to manipulate them called [bitewise operators](https://www.geeksforgeeks.org/bitwise-operators-in-c-cpp/) and I have used them extensively for this study.
-For instance, I created a simple functions to sum bits (see [buildMarkov.cpp](https://github.com/KevCaz/biogeonet/blob/master/src/buildMarkov.cpp)):
+For instance, I created a simple function to sum bits (see [buildMarkov.cpp](https://github.com/KevCaz/biogeonet/blob/master/src/buildMarkov.cpp)):